pubkey/rxdb/docs-src/react-native-database.md

 PouchDB is a JavaScript NoSQL database that follows the API of the [Apache CouchDB](https://couchdb.apache.org/) server database.
 The core feature of PouchDB is the ability to do a two-way replication with any CouchDB compliant endpoint.
-While PouchDB is pretty mature, it has some drawbacks that makes blocks it from being used in a client-side React Native application.
+While PouchDB is pretty mature, it has some drawbacks that blocks it from being used in a client-side React Native application.
 For example it has to store all documents states over time which is required to replicate with CouchDB.
 Also it is not easily possible to fully purge documents and so it will fill up disc space over time.
 A big problem is also that PouchDB is not really maintained and major bugs like wrong query results are not fixed anymore.
 The performance of PouchDB is a general bottleneck which is caused by how it has to store and fetch documents while being compliant to CouchDB.
 The only real reason to use PouchDB in React Native, is when you want to replicate with a CouchDB or Couchbase server.

 Because PouchDB is based on an adapter system for storage, there are two options to use it with React Native: